-Based on information submitted for the review, the site is the former Boomershine property and is currently used for parking.
+Based on information submitted for the review, the site is currently being used as a parking lot.
+The previous building on site has been demolished.

 Will the development cause a loss in jobs?
 If yes, how many?

 No.

 Is the proposed development consistent with regional plans and policies?